A Celiac’s Gluten Free Guide to South Korea

 Generally, and as with elsewhere on my travels, Indian restaurants are a great option for gluten free dishes if you avoid the naan, and make sure hing is not used in the seasonings (as it is often cut with wheat).

-And finally: it’s not a restaurant specifically, but we found the Facebook group Wheat and Gluten-Free in South Korea to be helpful with up to date recommendations and tips.
+And finally: it’s not a restaurant specifically, but Montana recommends the Facebook group Wheat and Gluten-Free in South Korea for recommendations and tips.

 The basics to watch out for, in Hangul script: